anh-tong/sigformer/README.md

 ### Demo

-Data for all experiments can be obtained [here](https://drive.google.com/file/d/1VnXHy1ephw85sP-32E74m6uMjsjbxVRN/view?usp=share_link)
+Data for all experiments can be obtained [here](https://drive.google.com/file/d/1VnXHy1ephw85sP-32E74m6uMjsjbxVRN/view?usp=share_link).
+Please unzip and put it in `data` folder.

 A quick demo of hedging rough Bergomi price model is done by executing